Kim Zolciak Gets Real About Her Health Scare With New Workout Selfie

 “Little did I know that stress test would heal (as much as it could) the fear I had of exerting myself (my heart rate) my cardiologist stood there (my medical team at Emory are the best)…”

 She expressed her fear of “dropping dead” because of running and the impact it could have on her heart.
-However, the test showed Kim she could once again workout without needing to worry.
+However, the test showed Kim that she could once again work out without needing to worry.

 “…so there I was walking, then slow running, then running and I figured wellllll sh** if I’m going to drop dead my cardiologist is right here what do I have to lose.”